Complete Platform Documentation

 4. User Preference System

-Users select from four preference modes that define routing behavior:
+Users select from seven preference modes that define routing behavior:

 Balanced Mode